Antisemitism in 21st-century Germany: Sources

 As per German police statistics, over 90 percent of antisemitic incidents are committed by "followers of the farright".
 However, government officials and Jewish community leaders doubt the figure, because cases with unknown perpetrators and some kinds of attacks get automatically classified as "farright".
+According to the Federal Office for the Protection of the Constitution, antisemitism is no "elementary component of left-wing extremism".

 A 2017 study on Jewish perspectives on antisemitism in Germany by Bielefeld University found that individuals and groups belonging to the extreme right and extreme left were equally identified as perpetrators of antisemitic harassment and assault by survey participants, while the largest part of the attacks were committed by Muslim assailants.
 The study also found that 70% of the participants feared a rise in antisemitism due to immigration, citing the antisemitic views of some of the refugees.
-A study among Jews, published by the European Union in 2018, has also listed Muslims as the biggest perpetrators of antisemitic incidents in Germany.
-41% of such attacks were committed by extremist Muslims, 20% by far-right and 16% by far-left extremists.
+A study among Jews, published by the European Union in 2018, has also listed Muslims as the biggest perceiver perpetrators of antisemitic incidents in Germany.
+41% of such attacks were committed by perpetrators identified as “extremist Muslims”, 20% by far-right and 16% by “far-left extremists”.

 In its 2017 summary, the Federal Office for the Protection of the Constitution (BfV) concluded that antisemitic rhetoric spread by Islamist organizations posed a significant challenge to the contemporary peaceful and tolerant society of Germany.

 Incidents

+2017

 In January 2017, a German court in Wuppertal upheld the 2015 decision of a lower court which deemed an attempt by three Muslim attackers to burn down a synagogue in 2014 on the anniversary of the Kristallnacht "a means of drawing attention to the Gaza conflict with Israel".
 The offenders were not sent to prison.
 The German regional court ruled that the actions of the three perpetrators were "governed by anti-Israelism and not antisemitism".
 The attackers subsequently received suspended sentences.
 Green Party MP Volker Beck protested the ruling, saying: "This is a decision as far as the motives of the perpetrators are concerned.
 What do Jews in Germany have to do with the Middle East conflict?
 Every bit as much as Christians, non-religious people or Muslims in Germany, namely, absolutely nothing.
 The ignorance of the judiciary toward antisemitism is for many Jews in Germany especially alarming."

 Dr. Moshe Kantor, president of the European Jewish Congress, said:

 It is unbelievable that attempts to burn a synagogue have been equated with displeasure of Israeli government policies...This has now given a carte blanche to antisemites across Germany to attack Jews because a German court has given them a ready justification.